-Submissions for the 2019 ATLFF Screenplay Competition are OPEN!
+Submissions for the 2019 ATLFF Screenplay Competition are Open, But Not For Long!

 The Call for the 2019 Screenplay Competition is now open!
 From April 4 to April 14, 2019, we will be celebrating our 43rd anniversary and we need your help to make it our best yet.